 The School of Optometry is regularly ranked highly by both leading national ranking publications, and in annual student-led surveys.

-- 94.7 per cent of students found the course intellectually stimulating (BSc Optometry, National Student Survey, 2020)
+- 93% of students found the course intellectually stimulating (National Student Survey, 2021).

-- 1st in the UK for graduate salaries three years after graduation (Allied Health Courses, Longitudinal Educational Outcomes (LEO) data, 2020)
+- Graduate earnings: Aston is 3rd in the UK for graduate salaries three years after graduation in Allied Health courses (Longitudinal Education Outcomes, 2021).

 Regulation and professional links